Fogapod/sayit/README.md

 ## Overview

 Provides a way to define a set of rules for replacing text in string.
-Each rule consists of regex pattern and Replacement trait object.
+Each rule consists of regex pattern and Tag trait object.
 The original use case is to simulate mispronounciations in speech accents via text.

 See docs.rs documentation for API overview.